StellarWarp/CombinativeClass/README.md

   - methods that don't match it's requirement won't appear in the final class
 - macro free :
   - zero exposed macro
+- intellisense friendly :
+  - test on msvc tool chain : intellisense can infer the member and method of the combinative class
+  - idea IDE rider fail to infer the type

 ## Sample